fiatjaf/noflux-website/content/opinionated.md

 <h2 id="ui">Why the user interface is ugly? <a class="anchor" href="#ui" title="Permalink">¶</a></h2>

-- The Miniflux layout is optimized to scan entries quickly.
+- The Noflux layout is optimized to scan entries quickly.
-- The design of Miniflux is inspired by [Hacker News](https://news.ycombinator.com/), [Lobsters](https://lobste.rs/) and [Pinboard](https://pinboard.in/).
+- The design of Noflux is inspired by [Hacker News](https://news.ycombinator.com/), [Lobsters](https://lobste.rs/) and [Pinboard](https://pinboard.in/).

 <h2 id="feature-request">Why are you not developing my feature request? <a class="anchor" href="#feature-request" title="Permalink">¶</a></h2>